Meeting for Worship

 Other activities and gatherings this year have included:

-- First Day School camping trip at the Schmaljohn’s
+- First Day School camping at the Schmaljohn’s

 - First Day School worship and fellowship day at the Lane’s farm